nrfconnect/sdk-nrf/doc/nrf/config_and_build/bootloaders/bootloader_downgrade_protection.rst

 Special handling is needed when updating the S1 variant of an image when :ref:`ug_bootloader_adding_upgradable`.
 See :ref:`ug_bootloader_adding_presigned_variants` for details.
+See :ref:`zephyr:sysbuild_kconfig_namespacing` for information on how to set options for built images in Sysbuild.

 .. bootloader_monotonic_counter_nsib_end